irae/moblab/Readme.md

 $ npm install
 ```

-2) Copy the `config.sample.json` file to `config.json`
+2) run `node mob.configure.js` to bootstrap you configuration

 3) Run the proxy with `node mob.proxy.js`

 4) Configure your devices to use your IP address as a proxy, on port 8581

-5) On a different terminal window, run the moblab controller with `node index.js`
+5) On a different terminal window, run the `node mob.master.js` for controlling the browsers

+6) On a different terminal window, run the `node mob.servos.js` for controlling the servos

 proxy SSL
 =========